atmajjj/nirmaya-pune/src/features/admin-invite/README.md

 ## Overview

 The Admin Invite feature allows administrators to create user accounts by sending invitations via email.
-Invited users can verify their invitation token and accept the invitation to create their account with a pre-assigned role.
+Invited users receive their login credentials directly in the email and can accept the invitation to activate their account with a pre-assigned role.

 ## Base URL